Phentermine and Constipation

 Stress, depression, and anxiety can also cause or worsen constipation ( 3 ).
 Major weight loss is inherently stressful, and phentermine can cause depression, anxiety, and other mood changes.
 As a result, for many users, emotional distress may also contribute to phentermine constipation.

-How to Relieve Constipation Due to Phentermine
+How to Manage Phentermine Constipation?

 Going a day or two without a bowel movement might have you reaching for the laxatives, but consider a natural phentermine constipation remedy before you run to the drug store.
 Many behaviors that naturally help relieve phentermine constipation boost weight loss as well.

-Your organs need water to function properly, and the digestive system is no exception.
-When there is not enough water, the body pulls fluid from stool, which can make feces dry and hard to pass.
+Your organs need water to function correctly, and the digestive system is no exception.
+When there is insufficient water, the body pulls fluid from the stool, making feces dry and hard to pass.
 To minimize dehydration, try to drink at least eight glasses (two liters) of water or other calorie-free, caffeine-free beverages each day.
-Avoid dehydrating drinks such as coffee, colas, energy drinks, and alcohol.

 broccoli, which contains fiber to relieve phentermine constipation